Turkey Craw Bean

 - ±1,100 seeds/lb

-Reportedly from the region of Virginia, North Carolina, and Tennessee.
-Original seed said to have been found in a wild turkey's craw.
-Stringless 6" pods enclose attractive brown seeds with tan flecks and brown eye rings.
+Collected in regions of Virginia, North Carolina, and Tennessee, this variety’s original seed is reported to have been found in a wild turkey’s craw.
+As they mature, the stringless 6" pods enclose attractive brown seeds with tan flecks and brown eye rings.
 Used as a snap bean or a dry bean; excellent canned or frozen.
 From the Wanigan Associates Collection organized by the late John Withee.
 Pole habit, snap or dry, 80-100 days. ±1,100 seeds/lb.